techidaily/site-windows11/source/_posts/fixing-a-faulty-windows-11-temporary-storage.md

 ## 4\.
 Run the Windows Memory Diagnostic Tool

  The inability to install new software on your Windows 11 computer, might be caused by memory-related issues.
-If you try to install an app and Windows keeps freezing, you should[run the Windows Memory Diagnostic tool](https://www.makeuseof.com/windows-memory-diagnostic-tool-guide/) to fix the issue.
+If you try to install an app and Windows keeps freezing, you should [run the Windows Memory Diagnostic tool](https://www.makeuseof.com/windows-memory-diagnostic-tool-guide/) to fix the issue.

 ## 5\.
 Clean Boot Your System

  Sometimes, third-party apps can hinder Windows functionality and affect its ability to install new software.
-Now, if there are too many apps for you to remember which one is allowed to change your system settings, you should[perform a clean boot on Windows 11](https://www.makeuseof.com/clean-boot-windows-11/) .
+Now, if there are too many apps for you to remember which one is allowed to change your system settings, you should [perform a clean boot on Windows 11](https://www.makeuseof.com/clean-boot-windows-11/) .

  This way, your system boots up with a minimal number of drivers and startup apps, so you can figure out if a background app is causing you issues.
 If everything works as usual, check the list of installed apps and remove the ones that may be causing conflict.